-We reached Mount Abu, at around 10:30 in the morning.
+We reached Mount Abu at around 10:30 in the morning.

 After spending few hours at the peak, we decided to go to another place called Achalgarah.
 Legend has it; it was the place once Pandavas stayed during their exile.

-I was not feeling well, since I am scared of heights.
+I was not feeling well since I am scared of heights.
 But I did ring the bell at the highest point of Mount Abu.
 Later, because of my condition, I was hesitant to visit the temple.
 But inside me, I felt, let me go.
 It might get better.

 After our initial visit to the Shiva temple, we started our climb to the next place, the Jain temple.

-Camera wasn’t allowed inside the Jain temple.
+The camera wasn’t allowed inside the Jain temple.

 Interesting, I said to myself.

 He later shifted his thoughts towards the reality of life.
-He was telling, “To be good in life, its like climbing”, we did realize, since it was getting tough as we went up step by step.
-Déjà vu.
+He was telling, “To be good in life, it’s like climbing,” we did realize, since it was getting tough as we went up step by step—déjà vu.

-We reached finally after a 25 min climb, we were thirsty.
+We finally reached after a 25 min climb; we were thirsty.

 He asked me- “Saab, are u from England?”
-I told him, why son, am I not speaking good Hindi?
-He replied back-“I am confused, as to how come an English guy speaking such good Hindi”.
+Did I tell him, why son, am I not speaking good Hindi?
+He replied -“I am confused about how come an English guy speaking such good Hindi.”

-I told him, I am a South Indian and I come from Bangalore.
-I wasn’t surprised either when he raised his eyebrows when he heard the word “Bangalore”.
+I told him, I am a South Indian, and I come from Bangalore.
+I wasn’t surprised either when he raised his eyebrows when he heard the word “Bangalore.”

-So there you are some people still don’t have an idea about Bangalore.
+So there you are, some people still don’t have an idea about Bangalore.

 Well, we had a puzzled look.
-Enigma, well I heard it in history lessons in World War II chapters, this was nothing short of it.
+Enigma, well, I heard it in history lessons in World War II chapters; this was nothing short of it.

-Soon, it started raining, he said “follow me”, and he took us to a small stone cave where space was enough for four of us to cover.
+Soon, it started raining, he said “follow me,” and he took us to a small stone cave where space was enough for four of us to cover.

-This is the cave and it was ready so that we could sit in and take shelter.
+This is the cave, and it was ready so that we could sit in and take shelter.

-By now we were convinced as to why we were here.
+By now, we were convinced as to why we were here.

-He showed us his hut from the top and we hoped, this kid continues to enlighten many people in the future.
+He showed us his hut from the top, and we hoped this kid continues to enlighten many people in the future.